Changes in Legal Operations - A Look Back Over the Last Decade

 In many of these areas, the legal operations role has shifted.
 For example, some professionals have a seat at the decision-making table and make buying decisions for the department.
 This has moved beyond being a communication liaison for the general counsel to having a voice in why certain investments are worth keeping in or out of the budget, the most efficient way to get there, and how it all ties to enterprise-level goals.

 - Legal operations professionals help navigate tech innovation.
-Legal operations teams can advise on ways to leverage tools that help meet strategic goals, which will look different for every organization and change as new priorities emerge.
+Legal operations teams can advise on ways to leverage tools that help meet strategic goals, which will look different for every organisation and change as new priorities emerge.
 With new legal tech solutions constantly entering the market, appropriately scaling technology and justifying investment to the business can be a tough task.
 Legal operations professionals have the experience and resources to not only manage and track performance for legal tech investments, but also change company culture when it comes to embracing new solutions.
 Through design thinking, these teams can pinpoint ways to streamline processes that create efficiencies and reduce bottlenecks while also considering new ways to deliver services.

 - Legal operations professionals use data to formulate creative solutions.
 Having advanced metrics and data analysis capabilities to guide strategic decisions is a proven game changer.
 General counsel should look for partners that can empower legal teams to re-envision the delivery of legal services, create necessary and data-driven strategies, and then execute new plans successfully.
 A solid approach includes benchmarking against internal and industry data, creating a roadmap, and then delivering results.
 Having metrics and access to legal business intelligence is a tangible way to illustrate industry trends and demonstrate legal’s value to company leaders.

 - Legal operations professionals can formulate roadmaps for the efficient, cost-effective, and compliant delivery of legal services.
-Many larger organizations are now creating legal panels that consist of pre-approved outside counsel.
+Many larger organisations are now creating legal panels that consist of pre-approved outside counsel.
 This helps streamline case assignments, instills predictability, and provides reassurance that the right lawyers will be available to tackle complex and varied issues.
 Legal operations professionals have the skillsets to set criteria for these panels, which encompasses thorough consideration of the legal department’s needs and budget.
 They can also implement adherence to outside counsel guidelines.

 So, what will the next decade look like for the legal operations industry?
 One thing for sure is that it will keep growing and become even more integrated in the role of delivering legal services.
-The reasons why legal operations professionals are important to an organization will continue to lengthen, but the underlying theme will always be that they can connect legal with the rest of the enterprise.
+The reasons why legal operations professionals are important to an organisation will continue to lengthen, but the underlying theme will always be that they can connect legal with the rest of the enterprise.
 There is no doubt that this will continue to evolve into an even more strategic role.

 The business world is in an extremely dynamic and transformative period, with innovation soaring and technology driving new ways to get work done.
-Legal operations is the link to help general counsel build a culture of compliance, optimize workflows in every department, manage costs, and navigate changes that surface.
+Legal operations is the link to help general counsel build a culture of compliance, optimise workflows in every department, manage costs, and navigate changes that surface.

 The contents of this article are intended to convey general information only and not to provide legal advice or opinions.